SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![StudentHP](./testImage/StudentScreen/StudentHP.JPG)

-- If I click on My Booked Lecture I can see the calendar with my booked lectures.
+- If I click on `My Booked Lectures` I can see the calendar with my booked lectures.
 The default view is the week view.

 ![WeekCalendar](./testImage/StudentScreen/CalendarWeekView.JPG)

-- If I click on the button in the right side of the calendar and I press Month, I can see the month view of my booked lectures.
+- If I click on the button in the right side of the calendar and I press `Month`, I can see the month view of my booked lectures.

 ![MonthCalendar](./testImage/StudentScreen/CalendarMonthView.JPG)